TrifonDinev/XDP-A2S-Cache/README.md

 Use `make` command to build.

 ## Running:
-1. Make sure your interface is set up in `/etc/xdpa2scache/config`
-2. Make sure your server(s) ip and port are set
+1. Ensure that everything is properly configured in `/etc/xdpa2scache/config`, interface name and server(s) IP and port.

-3. Use `service xdpa2scache start` or `systemctl xdpa2scache start`
+2. Start the service using: `service xdpa2scache start` or `systemctl start xdpa2scache`
+\
-4. (Optional) To enable the service on boot, use: `systemctl enable xdpa2scache.service`
+(Optional) To enable the service to start automatically on boot, use: `systemctl enable xdpa2scache.service`

+3. Upon start, the program will attempt to load in Driver mode (Native).
+If there is no driver support ([NIC driver XDP support list](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md#xdp)), it will fall back to SKB mode (Generic).

+4. The program will query the servers every 5 seconds for data by default (this interval can be adjusted by modifying `A2S_QUERY_TIME_SEC`).

 ## License:
 Licensed under the [MIT License](LICENSE).